W. Burlette Carter

 After nearly four decades of experience in the law, Howard Matz found himself embroiled in international controversy over treatment of Taliban and Al Qaeda prisoners at Guantanamo Bay's Camp X-Ray.
 Judge Matz presided over the first legal challenge to the United States Government's treatment of those prisoners, in a petition brought by a civil rights group seeking habeas corpus for 158 "detainees."
 Judge Matz dismissed the petition on the grounds that United States courts do not have jurisdiction over the Cuban base where detainees are held and that the petitioners lacked standing since they had no "significant relationship" with the prisoners.
 In his ruling, Judge Matz emphasized that "nothing in this ruling suggests that the captives are entitled to no legal protection whatsoever."

 After graduating from Harvard Law School, Matz taught police science and clerked for a United States District Judge before joining Hughes Hubbard's Los Angeles office in 1970.
 From 1974 to 1978, Matz served as an Assistant U.S. Attorney for the Central District of California, and in 1978 returned to Hughes Hubbard to join the Firm's partnership.
 On June 26, 1998, the Senate unanimously confirmed Judge Matz to be a United States District Judge for the Central District of California.
+He assumed senior status in July 2011 and retired in April 2013.
+He is currently Senior Counsel at Bird Marella in LA.

 Dorothy K. Robinson